-The Australian Market Environment
+The International Cannabis Market

 The Victorian law reform report estimates that 750,000 Australians use cannabis every week, and that 35% of Australians over the age of 14 have used it within their life time.
 It is difficult to accurately estimate the total user base of medicinal cannabis within this estimate, but the Medicinal Cannabis Users Association of Australia (MCUA), an online advocacy and educational group, recently claimed that their membership was increasing by 150 people a week.
 SourceIncreasing discussion of the therapeutic properties of medicinal cannabis has created a surge of interest in Australia for its use as an alternative to conventional treatments for a range of health conditions.
 On top of this, recent surveys have shown that cannabis use by Australians over 50 has increased dramatically, even exceeding the use of cannabis by young Australians, and this could be due to the fact that older people tend to suffer more from conditions such as cancer and chronic pain.